 The Foundation Level is the entry route into the Office Administration Programme.
-Students without recognition of prior learning or credits will enter the programme here.
-The Foundation Level is made up of six subjects.
-Upon completion students are awarded a Certificate: Office Administration.
+If you do not qualify for recognition of prior learning (RPL), you will enter the programme here.
+The Foundation Level consists of six subjects.
+Upon completion of all six subjects you will be awarded a Certificate: Office Administration.

 This subject covers the role of the receptionist, handling mail, record management systems, the role and function of the secretary, an introduction to computing, the Windows operating system, working with internet and email, the rules of typing, and creating business documents.